hashicorp/terraform-provider-aws/website/docs/index.html.markdown

 $ terraform plan
 ```

-### Shared Credentials file
+### Shared Credentials File

-You can use an AWS credentials file to specify your credentials.
-The
-default location is `$HOME/.aws/credentials` on Linux and OS X, or
-`"%USERPROFILE%\.aws\credentials"` for Windows users.
-If we fail to
-detect credentials inline, or in the environment, Terraform will check
-this location.
-You can optionally specify a different location in the
-configuration by providing the `shared_credentials_file` attribute, or
-in the environment with the `AWS_SHARED_CREDENTIALS_FILE` variable.
-This
-method also supports a `profile` configuration and matching
-`AWS_PROFILE` environment variable:
+You can use an [AWS credentials or configuration file](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) to specify your credentials.
+The default location is `$HOME/.aws/credentials` on Linux and macOS, or `"%USERPROFILE%\.aws\credentials"` on Windows.
+You can optionally specify a different location in the Terraform configuration by providing the `shared_credentials_file` argument or using the `AWS_SHARED_CREDENTIALS_FILE` environment variable.
+This method also supports a `profile` configuration and matching `AWS_PROFILE` environment variable:

 Usage: